RyanWeigel32/ai-case-study/README.md

 -	**Pokémon Sleep**
 -	**Meditopia**

+---

+## Results

+**What has been the business impact of this company so far?**

+Headspace is currently partnered with 10 well-known companies across a wide-spectrum of industries, such as Amazon, Google, Nike,and the NBA.
+Included as well in these partnerships is 11 different airlines.
+Whether it be "original meditation content in Nike fitness apps", "helping passengers find some calm and quiet at 30,000 feet", or courses "designed to train an athlete's mind for competition", Headspace products are operating in disparate areas of life, impacting the well-being and health of many people in a positive way.<sup>27</sup>

+In regards to the personal impact made on Headspace user's, a large body of peer-reviewed research proves that Headspace is effective.
+- **22% improvement in mind-wandering**<sup>28</sup>
+- **29% decrease in depression symptoms after 8 weeks of Headspace**<sup>28</sup>
+- **19% decrease in anxiety symptoms after 8 weeks of Headspace**<sup>28</sup>
+- **70% of [Headspace Health] members experience improvements in depression after using Headspace Care**<sup>28</sup>
+- **17% Reduction in outpatient costs after using Headspace Care**<sup>28</sup>

 **What are some of the core metrics that companies in this field use to measure success?**